-The school uses a variety of teaching and learning styles in history lessons.
+Wallsend Jubilee Primary School uses a variety of teaching and learning styles in history lessons.
 Our principal aim is to develop the children's knowledge, skills and understanding in history and we use a variety of teaching and learning styles in our history lessons.
 We believe children learn best when: